ucphhpc/docker-migrid/doc/source/sections/troubleshooting/containers.rst

 Ensure that:

 * Hosts keys are available and that they all have a corresponding pubkey file.
 Eg. `server.key` and `server.key.pub`
-* If the ListenAddress is a hostname, it must be resolvable inside the container to one iof its own IPs.* Another ssh service already uses the same address e.g. because it is configured to bind on all availabel interfaces (ListenAddress 0.0.0.0 or ListenAddress ::)
+* If the ListenAddress is a hostname, it must be resolvable inside the container to one iof its own IPs.
+* No other ssh service already uses the same address e.g. because it is configured to bind on all available interfaces (`ListenAddress 0.0.0.0` or `ListenAddress ::`)

 DevDNS can't get IPs of containers
 ----------------------------------